 Advanced-standing units are awarded strictly for courses offered that already exist at the University of Ottawa and are part of the student's program of studies.

 Second and foreign language skills acquired outside the university may qualify for exemptions, but not for equivalences.

 A maximum of 30 units is granted for prior learning recognition.

 Advanced standing is granted only if the knowledge is equal to that of the students taking the course.

-Advanced-standing credits appear on an official transcript, but do not count as University of Ottawa residency requirements (that is, courses students must follow at the University of Ottawa itself).
+Advanced-standing units appear on an official transcript, but do not count toward University of Ottawa residency requirements (that is, courses students must follow at the University of Ottawa itself).

 Units obtained for prior learning might not be recognized by the discipline's licensing body or professional association.

-Should advanced standing for prior learning not be granted, students can submit a written appeal of the decision to the dean - or to the dean's representative - of the School or Faculty offering the course.
+Should advanced standing for prior learning not be granted, students can submit a written appeal of the decision to the dean or to the dean's representative of the Faculty offering the course.